conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

     - `testPresets` storing the following information:
         - The `configurePreset` associated with this build preset.
-        - An environment section setting all the environment information related to the :ref:`VirtualRunEnv<conan_tools_env_virtualrunenv>` (if any).
-You can skip the generation of this section by using the ``tools.cmake.cmaketoolchain:presets_environment`` configuration.
+        - An "Environment" section, setting all the environment information related to the :ref:`VirtualRunEnv<conan_tools_env_virtualrunenv>`, if applicable.
+This environment can be modified in the `generate()` method of the recipe by passing an environment through the `CMakeToolchain.presets_run_environment` attribute.
+          Please note that since this preset inherits from a `configurePreset`, it will also inherit its environment.
+Generation of this section can be skipped by using the`tools.cmake.cmaketoolchain:presets_environment` configuration.

 - **CMakeUserPresets.json**:  If you declare a ``layout()`` in the recipe and your ``CMakeLists.txt`` file is found at the ``conanfile.source_folder`` folder, a